sahenderson101/github.io-reading-notes/Workflow.md

 new file: EXAMPLE
 This information tells us that there are changes to be committed and that the file has been staged.

-Committing a File
+## Committing a File
 After staging one or multiple files, you should commit the changes and record what you did within the commit message:

 $ git commit -m “made change x,y,z”
 *This step has committed changes for the file or files (you can have one commit message for multiple files, if applicable) to the HEAD.

-Committing All Changes
+## Committing All Changes
 $ git commit -a
 *This command commits a snapshot of all modifications to tracked files in the working directory.

-Pushing Changes
+## Pushing Changes
 Next, you would push changes to a remote repository.
-We will discuss remote repositories in more depth in the next section.
-For now, we will look at a general overview of pushing changes to remotes.

 Example: